michaelgrosner/tribeca/README.md

 ### Test units and Build notes

-Feel free to run `npm test` anytime.
+Feel free to run `make test` anytime.

 To rebuild the application with your modifications, please run `npm install` or directly `npm run postinstall`.

-To rebuild the C++ shared objects with your modifications, please run `node-gyp rebuild`.
+To rebuild the C++ shared objects with your modifications, please run `make`.

 To pipe the output to stdout, execute the application in the foreground with `nodejs K.js` or `node K.js`.